Krokz/tfmap/README.md

 ```

 **Data flow:** Parser reads `.tf` files → builds a `Project` model → state reader enriches with drift info → diagnostics engine analyzes → server serves over HTTP/WS → React app renders the graph, tree, and diagnostic panels.
 The filesystem watcher re-triggers the pipeline on changes.

+The React SPA is embedded into the Go binary at build time (`go:embed`), so the server serves it directly from memory.
+During development, the server falls back to the `web/dist` directory on disk, allowing the Vite dev server to handle frontend hot-reload via proxy.

 ## License